5 stress factors for teens who learn and think differently

 In high school, kids have to start thinking about what kind of career they want to pursue.
 They also have to choose a path: college, work, vocational training.
 Kids with IEPs will go through a formal process to plan that transition.
 But that alone may not lessen the stress.

-What you can do: Remind kids that feeling unsure or worried about the future is normal.
+What you can do: Remind your child that feeling unsure or worried about the future is normal.
 Explain that there are many ways to thrive and be happy in life.
-You can also:
+And talk about different paths kids can take — including careers for kids who don’t want to sit at a desk.

 5. Concerns about college